bri-yan/bri-yan.github.io/README.md

 - [ ] Change train model

 ## NOTES:
+- The title (my name) is stored in `components`
+- Edit individual sections by finding that section's respective file in `cabins`
+- `index.html` defines small details like webpage title and icon
+- `package.json` defines small details like project name and homepage
-- Top-down view can be achieved with [0, y, 0]
+- Top-down view can be achieved with coordinates [0, y, 0]